segmentio/kafka-go/README.md

 }
 ```

+### To Connect To Leader Via a Non-leader Connection
 ```go
 // to connect to the kafka leader via an existing non-leader connection rather than using DialLeader conn, err := kafka.Dial("tcp", "localhost:9092")